 Once your dentist and orthodontist have created a treatment plan for your crowded teeth, they may suggest using orthodontic braces and other orthodontic appliances such as headgear and retainers to successfully correct your crowded teeth and create a properly aligned smile.
-There are many options for braces, including traditional metal braces, Invisalign, ceramic braces and Fastbraces.
+There are many options for braces, including traditional metal braces, clear plastic aligners, ceramic braces, and Fastbraces.
 Your treatment team can work with you to create a plan that meets your needs and budget.

-At Lovett Dental, we offer many dental services, including:
+At Lovett Dental Missouri City, we offer many dental services, including:

 Tooth crowding is a serious oral health concern that can cause lifelong oral health issues and can lower your self-confidence in your smile and appearance.
-Correct your smile today and contact Lovett Dental at 281.346.9597.
+Correct your smile today and contact Lovett Dental at 281.346.9597, or contact us online.